mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 > Everyone is endowed with body and mind, though their actions inevitably vary, being either strong or weak, brave or cowardly.
 It is through the daily actions of our body and mind, however, that we directly become Buddha with our body and mind.
 This is known as realization of the Way.

-Here it says “realization of the Way”: *joto*.
-So, *joto*, to assimilate and actualize *it*, is to become Buddha with your body and mind directly.
+Here it says “realization of the Way”: *jōtō*.
+So, *jōtō*, to assimilate and actualize *it*, is to become Buddha with your body and mind directly.
 Not to become Buddha *after* doing something.
 Okay?

 We always think, “By practice, then I will be Buddha.
 I am not good, that’s why I want to practice – and then after practice, I will be Buddha.
 I will be a good boy.”
 This is dualistic.
-So, *joto* is directly you have to become Buddha with whole body and mind, your body and mind.
-This is *joto*.
+So, *jōtō* is directly you have to become Buddha with whole body and mind, your body and mind.
+This is *jōtō*.

-Well, without *joto*, assimilating and actualizing *it*, no one grows, no one is educated.
+Well, without *jōtō*, assimilating and actualizing *it*, no one grows, no one is educated.
 That is real education of human beings.
 Because everyone lives in that way.
 But people misuse that *it*, okay?
 Even though they are there.
 They are present in it, but they always misunderstand and misuse.
-So very naturally, if you don’t teach that way, teach *joto*, assimilating and actualizing *itself*, *it* – you cannot educate anybody properly.
+So very naturally, if you don’t teach that way, teach *jōtō*, assimilating and actualizing *itself*, *it* – you cannot educate anybody properly.

 Of course, school educates many people.
 But what does school teach?
 I don’t think school teaches how to assimilate, how to realize *it*.
 No. Always *something*, you know, something floating on the surface of oceans – always we teach those.
 So, we completely forget *it* – where we always are present in it.